swcarpentry/git-novice/_episodes/02-setup.md

 > ~~~
 > {: .language-bash}
 >
-> While viewing the manual, remember the `:` is a prompt waiting for commands and you can press `q` to exit the manual.
+> While viewing the manual, remember the `:` is a prompt waiting for commands and you can press <kbd>Q</kbd> to exit the manual.
 >
 {: .callout}